 Engaging local communities is central to Botswana’s conservation success:

-Education and Awareness: Initiatives designed to teach communities the significance of conservation have played a pivotal role in cultivating a culture of environmental stewardship, enlightening and informing the local community population.
+- Education and Awareness: Initiatives designed to teach communities the significance of conservation have played a pivotal role in cultivating a culture of environmental stewardship, enlightening and informing local communities.

 Sustainable Tourism Practices